Metaswitch/clearwater-readthedocs/docs/Handling_Failed_Nodes.md

 The `mark_node_failed` script can be used to remove a failed node from a back-end data store.
 You will need to know the type of the failed node (e.g. "sprout") and its IP address.
 To remove the failed node log onto a working node in the same site and run the following commands (depending on the failed node's type).

-If you cannot log into a working node in the same site (e.g. because an entire GR site has been lost), you can use a working node in the other site, but in this case you must run `/usr/share/clearwater/clearwater-cluster-manager/scripts/mark_remote_node_failed` instead of `/usr/share/clearwater/clearwater-cluster-manager/scripts/mark_node_failed`.
+If you cannot log into a working node in the same site (e.g. because an entire geographically redundant site has been lost), you can use a working node in the other site, but in this case you must run `/usr/share/clearwater/clearwater-cluster-manager/scripts/mark_remote_node_failed` instead of `/usr/share/clearwater/clearwater-cluster-manager/scripts/mark_node_failed`.

 ### Sprout